cloud-gov/cg-site/content/docs/compliance/ato-process.md

 Steps in more detail:

 1. Early in your process, talk to your AOs and explain your plans so that you get on the right track to ATO.
+  * 1.5.
+You may be able to start working on your system and preparing your ATO materials -- ask your AOs.
 1. AOs request the cloud.gov FedRAMP P-ATO package and review the materials.
-  * 2.5.
-While they're working on this, you may be able to start working on your system and preparing your ATO materials, but this depends on your AOs -- ask them!
   * *`*` If your AOs have concerns, [contact us](/help/) -- we can help, and the [FedRAMP program team](https://www.fedramp.gov/contact-us/) can help too.*
 1. AOs issue an ATO for cloud.gov itself.
 1. Develop (or migrate) your system and put together your compliance materials.